eduze/AugurSense/README.md

 ### Examples

 #### Real-time Processing
-Python client processing two CCTV videos (of Bandaranayake International Airport, Sri Lanka) in parallel.
+Python client processing two CCTV videos in parallel.
 All the detected people are mapped to the ground map and tracked.
 We are capable of tracing across cameras as well.

 ![Real-time Processing](real-time_processing.png)